NghiaLam2026/Art_Exhibition_Website/README.md

 - **HTML**: Provides the structure of the web page.
 - **CSS**: Handles the styling, including layout, typography, and hover effects.
-- **JavaScript**: Used for smooth scrolling and potential future enhancements.

 ## Usage ⚡